swaptacular/swpt_trade/README.md

   1. **One "solver" server.**

-  This server periodically gathers currencies information, together with buy and sell offers, and analyses them so as to proposes a list of transactions that will be beneficial for all the participants.
+  This server periodically gathers currencies information, together with buy and sell offers, and analyses them so as to propose a list of transactions that will be beneficial for all the participants.

   2. **One or more "worker" servers.**